sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Contact them and ask them to meet up somewhere in Waterloo for dinner.
-It gives everyone a great opportunity to meet each other, get a feel for who would be a good roommate.
+It gives everyone a great opportunity to meet each other, get a feel for who would be a good roommate for your style.

-Some like to find outgoing people who like to travel on weekends, it's a personal choice.

 <section id="Living-Tips" />
 ### Apartment Hunting Tips